backusd/Evergreen/README.md

 # Evergreen
 Evergreen is a general purpose application engine for building desktop applications with a UI and/or 3D rendering/simulation.
-Evergeen is intended to be built as a DLL in imported by the client application.
+Evergeen is intended to be built as a DLL and imported by the client application.
 See the `Sandbox` project for an example of how to import the Evergreen DLL and create an application.
 ## Features
 Evergreen allows you to create the UI directly in code, via JSON files, or both.